Story: Wellington places

 From the 1950s the more equable climate attracted retired Wellington people and commuters.
 House building boomed.
 In 1969 the Coastlands shopping mall opened at Paraparaumu.
 It was then among the few retail centres allowed to trade on Saturdays, and proved a magnet for the region’s shoppers.

-In 2006 the Kapiti economy was among the fastest growing in New Zealand.
+In the early 21st century the Kapiti economy was among the fastest growing in New Zealand.
 Growth was driven by the manufacturing, building and business services sectors.

 The southern gateway to the Kapiti coast is hemmed in by hills and sea.
 Immediately to the north lies Queen Elizabeth Park, Kapiti’s largest coastal reserve.